withastro/docs/src/pages/en/guides/markdown-content.md

 i18nReady: true
 ---

 [Markdown](https://daringfireball.net/projects/markdown/) is commonly used to author text-heavy content like blog posts and documentation.
-Astro includes built-in support for standard Markdown (`.md` or `.markdown`) files.
+Astro includes built-in support for standard Markdown (`.md`, `.markdown`, '.mdown', '.mkdn', '.mkd', '.mdwn') files.

 With the [@astrojs/mdx integration](/en/guides/integrations-guide/mdx/) installed, Astro also supports [MDX](https://mdxjs.com/) (`.mdx`) files which bring added features like support for JavaScript expressions and components in your Markdown content.